alex-eleva/shiny-octo-fortnight/proposal.md

 We plan to test our program by testing different classes and their functionality.
 We are most likely going to use JUnit to achieve this.

+**1. Name:**

-**1. Name: Task Manager**
+Task Manager

 **2. Output: Describe the output your program will produce.
 Include and example format of the output produced.**

 A GUI "to-do list" arranged in the order that the user chooses to prioritize the events in.
+See Figure 2.

 **3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.**

 The user will input the information needed in GUI pop up.
+The user will also input their login credentials to view their account.
+See Figure 1.

 **4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.**